 Webinars aren’t just a lead magnet (although they’re pretty good at that, too).
 They’re an effective tool for driving action, upselling customers, engaging audiences, and establishing industry authority.

-But a webinar is only as good as it’s strategy.
-By creating and executing a defined webinar and marketing strategy, you can ensure that your webinar targets the right audience, generates high attendance, encourages action, and delivers positive business impact now and in the future.
+But a webinar is only as good as the strategy behind it.
+By creating and executing a defined webinar and marketing strategy, you can ensure your webinar targets the right audience, generates high attendance, encourages action, and delivers positive business impact now and in the future.

 Published: June 3, 2020